Treg overview

 CDK8/19 kinase inhibitor

-GMP-grade TrSM medium has been optimized to efficiently induce iTregs, to expand in a similar way to nTregs, as well as to reduce inflammatory cytokine release and activity of conventional T cells. -
+GMP-grade TrSM is highly optimized to induce iTreg, to expand similarly to nTreg, and to reduce inflammatory cytokine release and activity of conventional T cells. -

 Process

 S/F-iTreg technologies are not undisclosed.
-To produce former generation iTregs, CD4+ naïve T cells are stimulated with plate-bound anti-CD3 mAb in the presence of human IL-2 and human TGF-β1.
-S/F-iTregs are generated by a combination of removing CD28 stimuli for stability, applying CDK8/19 inhibitor for higher Foxp3 induction, applying novel culture methods & new methods to remove monocyte from PBMC, and using a variety of know-how for higher function.
+To produce former generation iTregs, CD4+ naïve T cells are stimulated with plate-bound anti-CD3 mAb in the presence of human IL-2 and TGF-β1.
+S/F-iTregs are generated by removing CD28 stimuli for stability, applying the CDK8/19 inhibitor for higher Foxp3 induction, applying novel culture methods & new methods to remove monocytes from PBMC, and using a variety of know-how for higher function.
 See details in Mikami et al., PNAS 117(22), 12258-68, 2020.

 -